charlie-map/personal_website/README.md

 * `USER_NAME="your username"`
 * `PASSWORD="your password here"`

-The run the following calls to create the database:
+Then run the following calls to create the database:
 * `sudo mysql -u root < db_queries/CREATE_DB.sql`
 * `sudo mysql -u root < db_queries/DATA.sql`

-The start the program with `node server.js` and you're good to go!
+Then start the program with `node server.js` and you're good to go!